Real-Time Operator Takeover for Visuomotor Diffusion Policy Training

 \section{To Takeover or Not to Takeover}

-In the current framework, the decision to initiate a takeover rests solely with the operator.
-We argue that this is a sensible approach, given that the quality of the initial demonstrations—and more broadly, the overall task performance—is highly influenced by the quality of these demonstrations~\cite{pari2021surprising}.
-However, having a more systematic way of assessing how close the robot is to undesirable states, or detecting when such states occur, could provide significant benefits.
+In the current framework, the decision to initiate a takeover is made by the operator.
+We argue that this is a sensible approach, since the quality of the demonstrations strongly influences the quality of the learned policy~\cite{pari2021surprising}.
+At the same time, a more systematic way to estimate when the robot is approaching an undesirable state could further support intervention decisions.

-Recall that we assume all expert demonstrations represent desirable states.
-The Denoising Diffusion Probabilistic Model (DDPM) employed here is trained to minimize the KL-divergence between the conditional distribution $p(A_t|O_t)$—where actions $A$ and observations $O$ are derived from the expert demonstrations—and the distribution of samples generated by the DDPM.
-Intuitively, this means the policy struggles to produce meaningful actions if the current observations (or more precisely, the embeddings of those observations) differ significantly from the data used in training.
-Improving the robustness of visuomotor diffusion policies against such variations in observations remains an active area of research~\cite{wang2023imitation, zhuang2024enhancing}.

-This motivates the need for a metric that evaluates how far observations obtained during inference deviate from the training distribution.
-This metric could serve as an out-of-distribution (OOD) measure to better inform intervention decisions.
+Recall that our approach assumes that expert demonstrations correspond to desirable states.
+The DDPM policy is trained to match the conditional action distribution $p(A_t \mid O_t)$ induced by these demonstrations, where $A_t$ denotes actions and $O_t$ observations.
+As a result, policy performance can degrade when observations at inference time deviate substantially from the training distribution.
+Improving robustness to such shifts remains an active research problem in visuomotor diffusion policies~\cite{wang2023imitation, zhuang2024enhancing}.
+This motivates the use of a metric that quantifies how far inference-time observations deviate from the training distribution, and that can serve as an out-of-distribution (OOD) signal to better inform takeover decisions.